panic-sell/CommonLibVR/README.md

 ## Credits
 * Thanks to Ryan McKenzie for original code
-* Thanks to RollingRock & po3 for important conributions
+* Thanks to RollingRock & po3 for important contributions